mebeim/aoc/2020/README.md

 Man, I kind of miss high school geometry classes... :')

+### Reflections

+As noted and tried by many (myself included), a more mathematical approach to this problem would be to interpret coordinates as [complex numbers][wiki-complex-numbers], and then implement all movement commands as simple arithmetic operations on complex numbers.

+This is pretty straightforward for this problem, because:

+- Movements become simple additions between complex numbers.
+- Rotations of 90 degrees [becomes a multiplication][wiki-complex-rotation] by
+  *i* (imaginary unit) if counter-clockwise, or by *-i* if clockwise.
+- Rotations where `n` is amultiple of 90 degrees are just multiple rotations of 90 degrees, equivalent to multiplication by *i<sup>n/90</sup>* (counter-clockwise) or *i<sup>-n/90</sup>* (clockwise).

+Python [supports complex numbers][py-complex] out of the box, and a complex number can be created using the syntax `1 + 1j` where `j` has the special meaning of imaginary unit.

+Our solution for today above solution could be written with (arguably) simpler and shorter code in terms of complex number, eliminating the need for dictionary lookups and `lambda` expressions (which also makes it a little bit faster, about 28% faster on my machine).

+If you are curious, you can find my solution using complex numbers **[here][d12-complex]**.

 ---

 *Copyright &copy; 2020 Marco Bonelli.
 This document is licensed under the [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.*